AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/template.md

 ## Clone the repository

-From the API Mesh template repository page, click the **Use this template** button to create a new repository based on the template.
+From the [API Mesh template repository](https://github.com/adobe-commerce/api-mesh-starter-kit/), click the **Use this template** button to create a new repository based on the template.

 ## Create a project and workspace